tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-10-Stu-Streaming-Dashboard.md

   ![stream-emit](Images/stream-emit.gif)

 * In addition, hvplot allows for a `backlog` parameter that creates a rolling window for streaming data.
-In this case, the data is streamed to the scatter plot ranging from 1 to 100, but the `backlog` parameter created a rolling window of 10.
+In this case, the data is streamed to the scatter plot ranging from 1 to 100; however, the use of the`backlog` parameter sets a rolling window of 10 data points in the scatter plot.

   ![stream-emit-rolling](Images/stream-emit-rolling.gif)